toransahu/notes/docs/Engineering/Software-Engineering/Architecture/system_design.md

 #### Techniques

 ## Consistency
-All nodes see the same data at the same time.
+All nodes see the same data (and behaviour? as well) at the same time.

 patterns to achieve consistency: